The Satoshi Overhang: Why the Bear Case is Bounded

+The most direct empirical anchor is the most recent.
+In July 2025 a holder dormant since April 2011, the month of Satoshi's last known communication (the private emails to Hearn and Andresen; the last public forum post was December 2010), moved about 80,000 BTC and sold the whole position, roughly nine billion dollars, through a single institutional OTC desk in a disclosed estate-planning transaction.
+The price fell a few percent and recovered within days (CoinDesk, 2025).
+This is the closest thing on record to a Patoshi sale: same dormancy vintage, one-fourteenth the size, run through exactly the channel Track 1 describes.
+As an observed event, it is a firmer anchor than the unaudited practitioner estimates of OTC impact that such arguments usually rest on, and it fits the peer-reviewed finding that impact from flow the market reads as uninformed decays almost completely over time (Donier and Bonart, 2015).

-A plausible point estimate for the mechanical cumulative impact of a patient Satoshi OTC selldown over 10 years, under disciplined execution and continued demand growth, is therefore in the mid-single-digit to low-double-digit percent range.
-Under highly inelastic demand and mixed execution quality, the impact could reach the low twenties.
-Even that upper bound is far below the fraction-of-pre-event-price framing implicit in the existential-tail reading.
+A reasonable point estimate for the permanent cumulative impact of a patient ten-year Satoshi sale, under disciplined execution and continued demand growth, is therefore in the mid-single to low-double digits, with the aggressive assumptions reaching the mid-twenties.
+Even that upper figure is far below the share-of-current-price loss the existential-tail reading implies.

 \hypertarget{the-information-channel}{